tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Persistent has replication, backups, self-healing within ONE AZ only
 - Auto-heals when hardware failure occurs
 - You can backup to S3 with both!!
 (Manual or Automatic 0-35 day retention)

+## CloudFront

+Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.

+- Origin - The source location of your content
+- S3 Origin or Custom Origin
+- Distribution - The `configuration` unit of CloudFront
+- Edge Location - Local cache of your data